Fireworks and Pyrotechnic Displays on University Property

 Interior Pyrotechnics Restrictions.
 Senate Bill No 254, passed in the spring of 2004, prohibits all pyrotechnical displays in assembled occupancies over 50.
 Exceptions are allowed in a very few cases.
 Requests for displays in sprinkled buildings and buildings constructed of fire restrictive materials may be evaluated and allowed.
 The University Fire Marshal and representative of the State Fire Marshal's Office will review requests for interior pyrotechnics on a case-by-case basis.

-The Office of Public Safety has authority to suspend or terminate pyrotechnic displays at any time upon their own discretion and/or upon the advice of the Kansas State Fire Marshal, the producer of the event, or the local fire department.
+Environmental Health and Safety has authority to suspend or terminate pyrotechnic displays at any time upon their own discretion and/or upon the advice of the Kansas State Fire Marshal, the producer of the event, or the local fire department.

 The prospective locations for fireworks displays or special effects productions will be considered on a case-by-case basis.
 Once a site has been requested for use, it will be inspected by the University Fire Marshal, the company contracted to perform the fireworks display or special effects production and the University group making the request, to determine whether the fireworks display and/or special effects production can be accomplished on that site safely and without damage.
 At the time of this inspection, the actual size, style, type, and amount of fireworks will be discussed for approval.